 A registered agent is a business or individual who serves as a company’s representative.
 They are typically tasked with accepting documents on the LLC’s behalf, including official government correspondence.
 This can include service of process notices, tax information, communication from the State Corporation Commission, and notices of lawsuits.
-Registered agents act as a middle-man, as it is their job to see that members of the LLC receive these documents.
+A Virginia Registered Agent acts as a middle-man, as it is their job to see that members of the LLC receive these documents.

 When it comes to designating a registered agent, one option that Virginia business owners have is a sole individual.
 The Virginia State Corporation Commission outlined a few requirements for individuals serving as registered agents.

 - The individual is at least 18 years old

 - The individual is a member of the Virginia State Bar or is a part of the management of a business entity

 - The individual agrees to serve as the business entity’s registered agent

 Some business owners would prefer that another company serve as their registered agent.

 - A Virginia business entity or a foreign business entity authorized to transact business in Virginia may serve as the registered agent

 - The business entity must agree to this assignment

 - An entity may not serve as its own registered agent